adam-dej/adam-dej.github.io/_posts/2015-07-10-olinuxino-btrfs-root-hdd.md

 # umount -R /mnt
 ~~~

-Last thing there is to do is to swap those two partition on the SD card.
+Last thing there is to do is to swap those two partitions on the SD card.
 Use
 `fdisk`, print existing partitions, note where they start and end, then erase
 them.
 Create new two partitions, but the first will start and end where the
 second did before.